Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On conjugacy classes

-By the above lemma, the pre-image of any element under $\phi$ has size at most $C_2n^2+C_3$, for constants $C_2,C_3$ depending only on $a$ and $G$.
-But $|B_{n/7}|$ grows exponentially by a theorem in Koubi (also attached), that says that non-elementary hyperbolic groups have exponential growth.
-So the number of elements in the image of $\phi$, grows at least with $e^{\alpha n}/n^2$, which is still exponential.
+By the above lemma, the pre-image of any element under $\phi$ has size at most $C_2\cdot n^2+C_3$, for constants $C_2,C_3$ depending only on $a$ and $G$.
+However, $|B_{n/7}|$ grows exponentially by Koubi's theorem (Theorem 1.1 in \cite{K}), which states that non-elementary hyperbolic groups have exponential growth.
+As a result, the number of elements in the image of $\phi$ is bounded below by $C\cdot e^{\alpha n}/n^2+D$ for constants $C$ and $D$.

-Thus the conjugacy class of $C(a) \cap B_{9n/7}$ grows exponentially in $n$, so $C(a)$ has exponential growth, as desired.
+Since for any $n$, there is $x \in C(a)$ with length either $n$ or $n+1$, we get that the conjugacy class has exponential growth, as desired.

 \end{proof}